swpd/blog_backup/source/_posts/2013-07-14-gsoc-status-week-4.markdown

 cost of connection setup and release.
 * add source code of `libmariadbclient` as a third party dependency because on some Linux distribution this library may still not come with the asynchronous APIs.
+* add mutli-statement query support for the package.
 <!-- more -->